 You decide by whether you want inflation protection or you want to take your chances relative to inflation.

 When you invest in TIPS, you know how much you’ll earn or lose over inflation.
 Invest in TIPS if you’re satisfied by this number no matter what inflation turns out to be in the future.
-Other fixed-income investments may end up doing better or doing worse than TIPS but you don’t care.
+Other fixed-income investments may end up doing better or worse than TIPS but you don’t care.
 Your goal is to protect your investments from inflation.

 Finally, there’s always diversification.
 You don’t have to go either 100% TIPS or zero TIPS.
 You can invest in both TIPS and other bonds.